Developer-Autodesk/data.management-csharp-a360sync/README.md

 [![ASP.NET](https://img.shields.io/badge/ASP.NET-4.5.2-blue.svg)](https://asp.net/)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://opensource.org/licenses/MIT)

+# This sample is deprecated

 # Description

-**IMPORTANT**: This still a work in progress, this sample is not yet fully tested.
-Use carefully, please.

 This sample aims to detect new files locally and upload them to the respective A360 account.
 It was written in C# for Windows (tested on Windows 10) and it includes 3 projects: